spotinst/help/src/docs/ocean-spark/configure-permissions/README.md

 ## Account-level Managed Permission Policies

-To get started, you can use one of the following managed policies.
+To get started, you can use one of the following managed policies, which apply at the account level.
-They will apply at the account level.
-If you want to set permissions with more granularity, look at the [Granular Permissions Policies How-to Guides section](#granular-permissions-policies-how-to-guides)
+If you want to set permissions with more granularity, see [Granular Permissions Policies How-to Guides](#granular-permissions-policies-how-to-guides).

 | Policy                                | Level        | Effect                                                    | Product Scope                                      | Ocean Spark Resource Scope                                                                      |
 | ------------------------------------- | ------------ | --------------------------------------------------------- | -------------------------------------------------- | ----------------------------------------------------------------------------------------------- |